 Of course, you may not regularly sync your iPhone with either a Mac or a PC.
 And your BlackBerry may be set up in such a way that you can't back it up to your home computer.
 Fortunately, there is another way...
 Visit our iPhone spotlight for more iPhone tips.

-Transfer Contacts from BlackBerry 10 phone to iPhone
+Transfer Contacts from BlackBerry 10 phone to new iPhone

 Not being a Google Apps for Business subscriber we couldn't get the above method to work on our BlackBerry Z10 or BlackBerry Passport.
 And BlackBerry 10 phones don't come with BlackBerry Desktop software.
 Instead they bundle BlackBerry Link, which doesn't offer the same function.